 Apartments are available on a limited basis to students who meet the specific requirements.
 All students living in university apartments must be either (a) sophomore, junior, senior, or graduate students, (b) at least 19 years of age, or (c) married.
 One bedroom and efficiency apartments are available.
 All utilities are furnished, and telephone hookup is available.
 Valdosta State University maintains a list of available off-campus housing in the Office of Residence Life.
 This information is available upon request.
-The Office of Residence Life is located at 104 Georgia Avenue (333-5920).
-For additional information on Housing and Residence Life at Valdosta State, please refer to our World Wide Web page at http://services/valdosta.edu/housing.html
+The Office of Housing and Residence Life is located in Powell Hall East.
+Telephone 229-333-5920.
+For additional information on Housing and Residence Life at Valdosta State, see the Web page at < http://services/valdosta.edu/housing.html >.